pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 None of these attributes is required.
 In fact, the ``Data`` object is not even restricted to these attributes.
-We can, e.g., extend it by ``data.face`` to save the connectivity of triangles from a 3D mesh in a tensor with shape ``[3, num_faces]`` and type ``torch.long``.
+We can, *e.g.*, extend it by ``data.face`` to save the connectivity of triangles from a 3D mesh in a tensor with shape ``[3, num_faces]`` and type ``torch.long``.

 ..
 Note::
     PyTorch and ``torchvision`` define an example as a tuple of an image and a target.
-    We omit this notation in PyTorch Geometric to allow for various data structures in a clean und understandable way.
+    We omit this notation in PyTorch Geometric to allow for various data structures in a clean and understandable way.

 We show a simple example of an unweighted and undirected graph with three nodes and four edges.
-Each node is assigned exactly one feature:
+Each node contains exactly one feature:

 .. code-block:: python